How ‘Hail Hail Rock ‘n’ Roll’ Became Chuck Berry’s All-Star Party

-The songs were the movie's main draw for most, but Hackford earned raves for offering filmgoers a peek into Berry's private life and creative process; as critic Robert Christgau put it at the time, it's "a wickedly funny and moving rock-doc classic, exposing Berry the money-grubbing control freak without devaluing his genius in the process."
+The songs were the movie's main draw for most, but Hackford earned raves for offering filmgoers a peek into Chuck Berry's private life and creative process.
+Bruce Springsteen, John Lennon and other legends offer testimonials – while Richards, his No. 1 fan, displays his complex love-hate relationship with Berry.
+As critic Robert Christgau put it at the time, it's "a wickedly funny and moving rock-doc classic, exposing Berry the money-grubbing control freak without devaluing his genius in the process."

 The film saw release a little less than a year after the concerts were held, arriving in theaters on Oct.
 9, 1987.
 The concerts were timed to celebrate Berry's 60th birthday on Oct.
-18, 1986 — which means this Thursday, the legend will turn 86.
-What better way to celebrate his latest milestone than sitting down for another viewing of ‘Hail!
-Hail!
-Rock ‘n’ Roll’?
+18, 1986.